manasa7958/Projects/ps5/Readme-ps5.md

 ### Example
 Do one additional test case by hand.
 It should be constructed in such a way that you know the correct  output before running your program on it, and it should be a "corner case" that helps check if your program handles all special situations correctly.

+We used example.txt, the rason we decided on this test case because it is indeed a     corner case that checks the alignment of two strings that have the same size but       are in reverse order of one another.
+Also, this test case helps check for cost         accuracy, and shows a preference for mismatch over insertion/deletion.

 Please list: example.txt
  - a copy of the test case input
    TGCA